zsoltmester/simple-abap-compiler/README.md

-#A simple ABAP compiler, with a way less feature than to original.
+#A simple ABAP compiler, with a way less feature than the original.
 ##Compile:
 	- Step by step:
 	    flex lexical.l